MPDL/rdmo-plugins-maus/README.md

 ### Export plugins

-For SMP projects, users can export - locally or to a web service - custom files (README, CITATION, LICENSE) created with the SMP project's data.
+For SMP projects, users can export custom files (README, CITATION, LICENSE, and SMP report) created with the SMP project's data.

 ### SMPExportMixin

-This repo also implements an SMPExportMixin, which can be used by other [export plugins](https://rdmo.readthedocs.io/en/latest/plugins/#project-export-plugins).
-This SMPExportMixin offers SMP-specific export options (README, CITATION, LICENSE) and their content.
+This repo also implements an SMPExportMixin class, which can be used by other [export plugins](https://rdmo.readthedocs.io/en/latest/plugins/#project-export-plugins).
+This SMPExportMixin class offers SMP-specific export options (README, CITATION, LICENSE, and SMP report) and their content.
 An example implementation is the [GitLabExportProvider](https://github.com/MPDL/rdmo-plugins-gitlab/tree/dev).